Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 In a world where high-powered cameras are becoming more common, more than pixel count is needed to set a good security camera apart.
 Here are some things to consider.

-A wireless outdoor camera with a rechargeable battery is convenient, as most cameras should only be recharged once or twice a year.
+Wireless vs. wired: A wireless outdoor camera with a rechargeable battery is convenient, as most cameras should only be recharged once or twice a year.
 However, not all cameras have a removable battery.
 That means you must take the entire camera down to charge it.
-It’s not make or break, but it’s something to be aware of if you like the appearance of having security cameras up at all times.
+It’s not make-or-break, but it’s something to be aware of if you like the appearance of having security cameras up at all times.
+With wired cameras, we recommend having electrical outlets in the soffits of your roofline.
+This allows you to easily connect a camera without running cords all along the outside of your home.

-While there is more to a good outdoor camera than picture quality, it’s still an important factor.
+Picture quality: While there is more to a good outdoor camera than picture quality, it’s still an important factor.
 Finding a camera with 2K resolution doesn’t have to break the bank, however.
 Some models we tested have exceptional picture quality at a value price, such as the Kasa Cam Outdoor.

-Night Vision: Night vision can come from infrared imaging, full-color night vision capture, or a spotlight.
+Night vision: Night vision can come from infrared imaging, full-color night vision capture, or a spotlight.
 Infrared is the least reliable of the three.
 Full-color night vision uses powerful light sensors and a minimal supplement light to help the camera record in the dark.
 Finally, a spotlight can help the video capture images and warn passersby they’re being recorded, which you may or may not want.

-Smart Motion Detection: Not all motion sensors are created equal.
+Smart motion detection: Not all motion sensors are created equal.
 Some cameras are incredibly adept at separating vehicles, packages, animals, and people.
 Others simply bombard you with constant notifications.
 Still, others allow you to set up zones and adjust sensitivity to your preferences.
 Make sure your camera is on when it needs to be.

-Where does your video live?
+Storage: Where does your video live?
 Is it on a hard drive that you own?
 Or is it on the cloud somewhere?
 Paying extra for updates, advanced features, and cloud storage is not uncommon.
 However, accessing your video clips without an extra fee is nice.
+It’s worth noting that most outdoor security cameras have apps that let you control when they record and upload video to the cloud.

-A paid subscription plan is fairly common with almost any smart home security system gadget, from smart doorbells to security cameras.
+Paid subscription plans: A paid subscription plan is fairly common with almost any smart home security system gadget, from smart doorbells to security cameras.
 Think of home security as a continual investment rather than a one-time deal.
 If you want access to the best features like continuous surveillance and special detection alerts for people, cars, animals, and packages, subscribing to a paid plan is the way to go.
+Alternatively, some cameras record to built-in storage or an optional microSD card, instead of uploading to the cloud, at least as an option.
+But most of the time, a paid plan enhances what the camera can do.
+Features like the ability to differentiate between people and general motion, or to share videos, are worth paying for.

-Data Security and Privacy
+What do I need to know about Data Security and Privacy

 From data breaches to sharing your footage without your consent, there are plenty of concerns about the security of your security footage.
 Ensure you sign on with a company you trust to maintain your privacy.